void-ppc/void-ppc-docs/src/configuration/virtualization.md

 also use the kernel command line to pre-allocate a specific number of hugepages of each type.

-Let's go with the easy default (for multiple pools you can use `hugeadm`), in this case 2 MiB (2048 KiB).
+Let's go with the easy default, in this case 2 MiB (2048 KiB).
 Allocate enough hugepages to cover guest memory.
 Let's say, 2 GiB - this will be 1024 hugepages, plus some extra, let's say 1100.

 ```
 # sysctl vm.nr_hugepages=1100